SAP-samples/cloud-espm-cloud-native/README.md

         database_id: <database_guid>
 ```

+The ESPM application has a dependency to Tax Service Application which is a mock external service and needs to be separately deployed.
+Tax service is bound to its own instance of the Authorization and Trust Management service(XSUAA).

+*Please note that the ESPM application and Tax Service application should be deployed on the same CF space*

 ### Security Implementation

 The security implementation in the ESPM application is based on [Spring Security](https://spring.io/projects/spring-security-oauth).
 Spring applications using the Spring-security libraries can integrate with the SAP Cloud Platfrom Authorization and Trust Management Service as described [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/be97ec4a799c4135884c62610fea2a8f.html).
 ESPM Application implements App to App communication so that two microservices can securely communicate with each other.
 This application showcases how to implement the same using two  different ways